STA

 There are currently 5 calls to OpenSTA during a typical OpenLane including:

 - In the synthesis exploration loop.
 Here the results can be used to iterate over different synthesis options to help meet timing requirements.
+For instance, if STA shows a path is too slow, then synthesis can use stronger cells to drive signals harder and faster.

 - After resizing cells (to get better timing performance - see this video)